No Carcinogenic Smoke

 Cooking Oil Fume is the hidden East Asian Killer

-It is well known that around the world, smoking is the for lung cancer.
+It is well known that around the world, smoking is the top risk factor for lung cancer.

 In most part of the world, women who never smoke have the lowest risk for lung cancer.
 However, it has long been documented that the incidence of lung cancer is abnormally high among East Asian women who never smoke.